 POA_mapping File

 The POA Mapping file facilitates the conversion of different profile types (i.e., PM-AE6, PM-CR1) within the S2S-Tool.
 This file is only used when generating the GSPRO for executions when the OUTPUT is set to PM (see Section 2.4).
 The file includes all particulate organic matter SPECIATE species, an indicator if the species is organic carbon (OC), non-carbon organic matter (NCOM), or organic matter (OM), an integer for the volatility bin of the species (e.g., “1” if the saturation concentration (C*) of the species meets the following specifications: 100.5 < log10(C*) < 101.5; “-999” if the species is nonvolatile; etc), and the module-specific mapping for each species.
-This dataset is comma delimited and composed of five columns with the header indicating the contents of each column: SPECIES_ID, OM/OC/NCOM, SV-POA, PM-AE6, and PM-CR1.
+This dataset is comma delimited and composed of five columns with the header indicating the contents of each column: SPECIES_ID, OM/OC/NCOM, SV-POA, PM-AE6, PM-CR1, and PM-CR2.